syncfusion-content/maui-docs/MAUI/Scheduler/accessibility.md

 ---
 layout: post
 title: Accessibility in .NET MAUI SfScheduler control | Syncfusion
-description: Learn here about Accessibility support with the Syncfusion .NET MAUI Scheduler (SfScheduler) control, its elements and more.
+description: Learn here about Accessibility support with the Syncfusion .NET MAUI Scheduler (SfScheduler) control, its elements, and more.
 platform: maui
 control: SfScheduler
 documentation: ug